jboynyc/textnets/CONTRIBUTING.rst

     $ make lint
     $ make test
-    $ make test-all # to test other Python versions with tox
+    $ make test-all # optional: to test other Python versions with tox

    To get flake8 and tox, just pip install them into your virtualenv.